 The Cleveland Bridge Company was awarded the tender to construct and erect the Victoria Falls Bridge for a price of £72,000.
 The company was also destined, thirty years later, to build another bridge across the Zambezi, the Lower Zambezi Bridge at Sena, Mozambique, with a total length of two and three-quarter miles (4.4 kilometres).Read More

 The contract was allocated as follows:-

 - Steelwork £21,000

 - Erection £27,000

 Victoria Falls Bridge and War

-The Zimbabwe People's Revolutionary Army (ZIPRA) reportedly used the bridge, during the liberation struggle of Zimbabwe and the African National Congress’s (ANC) uMkhonto we Sizwe used the bridge too during the liberation struggle of South Africa.
+The Zimbabwe People's Revolutionary Army (ZIPRA) reportedly used the bridge, during the liberation struggle and the African National Congress’s (ANC) uMkhonto we Sizwe used the bridge too during the liberation struggle of South Africa.

 - [http://www.zambiatourism.com/destinations/waterfalls/victoria-falls/victoria-falls-bridge The Building of Victoria Falls Bridge], Zambia, Published: DATE_PUBLISHED_HERE , Retrieved: 26 April 2018